Ballot review enters second day in landmark Amazon union election

 RWDSU President Stuart Appelbaum has said: “This campaign has already been a victory in many ways.
 Even though we don’t know how the vote will turn out, we believe we have opened the door to more organizing around the country.”

-Reporting by Jeffrey Dastin in San Francisco and Reporting by Mike Spector in New York; Editing by Lisa Shumaker
+Reporting by Jeffrey Dastin in San Francisco and Reporting by Mike Spector in New York; Additional reporting by Nandita Bose; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.